Joshuaolazo/Resume/README.md

 # Resume

-Resume Written using overleaf and a template found online Using Github for backup and visibility
+Resume Written using Overleaf and a template found online Using Github for backup and visibility
+Also I did't use Overleaf's built in git repo function since renaming the repo is not allowed